Chieze-Franklin/Bolt.js-Book/users-api.md

 This may not work well in scenarios where Bolt is **not** expected to be _always on_.

+A better way of getting the logged-in user is by directing them to the \/login view, and specifying a return url to which the username will be sent.

 ---

 ## GET: \/api\/apps\/@live